Code-Institute-Submissions/the-band-milestone1/README.md

 As a potential customer we want the website to provide all relevant information that will allow you to make a decision if we are the suitable band to play on you venues.
 As a potential music producer we want to show you the type of music we are playing.

-Wireframes link:...
+Wireframes link: pleasee see folder the-band-milestone1/others/ - there you will find 4 wireframe files

 ------------------------------------

 3. Features

 3a.
 Existing Features
+Video and audio files - they allow user to view samle music the band is performing to make decision if the style is acceptable.
+Contact form - allows user to contact band to enquire about possible performance.

 3b.
 Features Left to Implement

+None

 ------------------------------------

 4. Technologies Used

 In this project we use HTML and CSS together with Bootstrap framework.
-We used Font Awesome and the following fonts: Google Font Roboto and Exo
+I used Font Awesome and the following fonts: Google Font Roboto and Exo.

 5. Testing

+Testing was done using Chrome browser and Developers Tool.

 ------------------------------------